THE PRESS IS ESSENTIAL FOR DEMOCRACY

 Empower Virginians To Help Local Media Financially.
 Sam supports introducing a state version of the federal Local Journalism Sustainability Act, stalled in Congress since January.
 This bill creates three tax credits to encourage media to cover local news.
 The first individual and business tax credit is worth up to $250 per year for a subscription to a local newspaper; the second gives local media outlets up to $50,000 a year in payroll tax credits; and the third incentivizes businesses advertising with local media, worth up to $5,000 per year.

 Money For Public Advertising Should Be Spent Locally.
 A substantial portion of government advertising should go to locally-owned and nonprofit newsrooms, including Black and Brown-owned newsrooms which sometimes have not benefited from government advertising campaigns.
-Sam knows that local advertising keeps local residents informed, and he will fight for newspapers of record to keep their government advertisement revenue as Lieutenant Governor.
+Sam knows that local advertising keeps local residents informed, and he will fight for newspapers of record to keep their government advertisement revenue as your delegate.

 SUNSHINE IS THE BEST DISINFECTANT

 Train Public Employees And Officials.
 Oftentimes, record custodians aren’t fully trained about their duties to produce official non-exempt documents.
-As Lieutenant Governor, Sam will support the continued education and training of these record keepers so they can better serve the public.
+Sam will support the continued education and training of these record keepers so they can better serve the public.